-Local Tribes - Local Tribal offices provide counseling services for at-risk youth and families and are invited to meet with juvenile probation officers and juvenile hall staff to coordinate services.
+Local Tribes - Local Tribal offices provide counseling services for at-risk youth and families and are invited to meet with juvenile probation staff to coordinate services.
+Both the Yurok Tribe and the Tolowa Dee-Ni' Nation operate specific courts to address youth wellness.